Outdoor & Environmental Education

 - Greenhouse & Planting Stations – built by alumni for Middle School science projects

-- Butterfly Gardens – students cultivate garden space to nurture native pollinators
+- Butterfly Gardens – students cultivate a garden space to nurture native pollinators

-- Bluebird Nesting Box Trail – sixth grade built and monitors nesting around campus
+- Bluebird Nesting Box Trail – students built nesting boxes around campus, future classes learn about monitoring

-- Outdoor Classroom – for outdoor learning and cross-curricular activities
+- Outdoor Classroom – pavilion for outdoor learning and cross-curricular activities

 - Raised Bed Garden – created with locally sourced wood, hand-milled by students

 - Low Ropes Course – for Lower School Physical Education and team-building

 - Explorer Woods – for discovery and quiet reflection

 - Outdoor overnight field trips to Sheridan’s Mountain Campus and Echo Hill Outdoor School